Garnishment for Child Support or Alimony

-To enforce alimony and child support obligations, the salaries of federal and postal employees, as well as retirees’ annuity payments and Social Security benefits, are subject to garnishment, under Section 659 of Title 42, United States Code.
-Similarly, their pay or annuity is subject to withholding under state law and under any other legal process brought by a state agency administering a program to enforce an individual’s legal obligations to provide child support and alimony.
-(Separate rules apply to child support and alimony orders affecting the TSP; see preceding section.)
+To enforce alimony and child support obligations, the salaries of federal and postal employees, as well as retirees’ annuity payments and Social Security benefits, are subject to garnishment, under 42 U.S.C.
+659. Similarly, their pay or annuity is subject to withholding under state law and under any other legal process brought by a state agency administering a program to enforce an individual’s legal obligations to provide child support and alimony.
+(Separate rules apply to child support and alimony orders affecting the Thrift Savings Plan; see the preceding section.)

-While the federal provisions do not pre-empt state or local law regarding the bringing of civil actions to enforce support and maintenance obligations, Congress has set maximum limitations on the percentage of wage or benefit payments that may be subject to garnishment.
+While federal law does not preempt state or local law regarding the bringing of civil actions to enforce support and maintenance obligations, it sets maximums on the percentage of wage or benefit payments that may be subject to garnishment.

 Legal orders that the government will honor include any writ, order, summons, notice to withhold income, or similar garnishment process.
 This includes attachments, a writ of execution, court-ordered wage assignments, or orders by a child support agency.
 Enforceable orders include those issued by a court (or court official) of competent jurisdiction or a state agency authorized to issue income-withholding notices under state or local law.